pobrn/qc71_laptop/README.md

 # Compatibility
-It has only been tested on an XMG Fusion 15 device (BIOS 0062 up to 0120) and with the `5.4` kernel series.
+It has only been tested on an XMG Fusion 15 device (BIOS 0062 up to 0120) and with the `5.4` and `5.8` kernel series.

 # Dependencies